 Site Cat Menu

-1) a qualified professional has established a formal diagnosis of a disability, or
+1. A qualified professional has established a formal diagnosis of a disability, or

-2) you have a history of a disability, or 3) have a history of being regarded as having a disability.
+3. A history of being regarded as having a disability.

 Planning & Preparing for College:

 The Student Support Services program at Patrick Henry Community College began in 1988.
 It is a grant funded program through the U.S. Department of Education through Title IV and is commonly referred to as one of the "TRIO" programs which serves first generation (student's whose parent(s) did not graduate from college), low-income and/or students with disabilities.